Open-Attestation/documentation-website/website/docs/transferable-section/overview-tr.md

 ## Goal

-This tutorial builds on the knowledge from [verifiable document](/docs/integrator-section/verifiable-document/overview).
-If you have not completed the tutorial, please head back to [the previous section](/docs/integrator-section/verifiable-document/overview).
+This tutorial builds on the knowledge from [verifiable document](/docs/overview-section/overview#verifiable-document).
+If you have not completed the tutorial, please head back to [the DID method](/docs/did-section/overview-did) or [the Ethereum method](/docs/ethereum-section/overview-eth).

 By the end of this tutorial, you will be able to create your "Electronic Bill of Lading" that is valid on any OA Viewer connected to the Ethereum sepolia network.